dylanized/peezy-test/README.md

 test.suite("Example suite", [
 	{
-		label: "This test will be run after the before function",
+		label: "This is a test with its own before and after functions",
 		assert: function() {
-			test.object(data).hasProperty("foo", true);
+			// this function will be run second test.object(data).hasProperty("foo", true);
 		},
 		before: function() {
-			data.foo = true;
+			// this function will be run first data.foo = true;
 		},
 		after: function() {
-			data.foo = false;
+			// this function will be run third data.foo = false;
 		}
 	}
 ]);
 ```

-Note: before and after functions work on sync and async tests, but the before and after functions themselves must be syncronous.
+Note: these test-specific before & after functions work on sync and async tests, but the functions themselves must be syncronous.

 ## Asyncronous Tests

 By adding the `done` argument to the assert function, Suite-tooth knows to run a test asyncronously:

 ```
-test.suite("My second suite", [
+test.suite("Example suite", [
 	{
 		label: "My async test",
 		assert: function(done) {
 			setTimeout(function() {
-				var data = { foo: "bar" }; // do something here
+				// check something
-				test.object(data).hasProperty("foo", "bar");
+				done();
 			}, 1000);
 		}
 	}